ibm-cloud-docs/vpc/fs_snapshots_ts_delayed_regional.md

 {: #fs-snapshots-delayed-regional-snapshot}
 {: troubleshoot}
 {: support}

+Sometimes regional file share snapshots don't immediately appear in the `.snap` folder due to client-side caching.
+Refresh the cache to display the snapshot.
+{: shortdesc}

 You created a snapshot of a regional file share in the console, from the CLI, or the API.
 The operation succeeded without errors.
 However, the new share snapshot does not appear to be in the `.snap` folder.
 {: tsSymptoms}